 This white paper by Polycom describes the 5 benefits of using video collaboration in corporate training.
 So, here goes…

 1) Reducing costs: Traditional training is very expensive and time-consuming.
 Video collaboration can significantly reduce the costs of the extensive planning and coordination required for in-person courses.
 You can also stream real-time, record and playback the learning session.
 Also, trainers can adjust easily if training schedules change.
 And they do not need to repeat a course, but can record all courses, thereby reducing trainer fatigue.

-2) Driving business results: Increasingly, trainers are being asked to ensure that learning and development aligns with corporate strategy and also that it helps drive business results.
-Training that elimimates the need for travel not only saves time but increases the effectiveness of each individual contributor.
-Also, training is much more personal over video, as you can maximise one-on-one interaction.
+2) Driving business results: Increasingly, trainers are being asked to ensure that learning and development align with corporate strategy and also that it helps drive business results.
+Training that eliminates the need for travel not only saves time but increases the effectiveness of each individual contributor.
+Also, training is much more personal over the video, as you can maximize one-on-one interaction.